MaxSobolMark/acme/README.md

 # Acme: a research framework for reinforcement learning

-The only modification in this version of ACME is that the FeedForwardActor not only samples an action, but also returns the action distribution, to enable MaxEntropy RL.
+The only modification in this version of ACME is that the FeedForwardActor not only samples an action, but also returns the entropy of the action distribution, to enable MaxEntropy RL.

 **[Overview](#overview)** | **[Installation](#installation)** |
 **[Documentation]** | **[Agents]** | **[Examples]** | **[Paper]** |